 Church members often sign lengthy contracts which have a clause stating members deny psychiatric care "regardless of what any psychiatrist, medical person, designated member of the state or family member may assert supposedly on my behalf."

-However, the museum takes an more pronounced ideological turn in trying to hit home its other points, essentially that there is no medical evidence that psychiatry is a science or in any way helpful and that psychiatry is directly responsible for the major atrocities of our time such as WWI, the rise of Hitler and WWII, the Balkan wars, and September 11th.
-All of which is displayed in large scale placards, infographics, and large screen plasma screens.
+However, the museum takes a more pronounced ideological turn in trying to hit home its other points, essentially that there is no medical evidence that psychiatry is a science or in any way helpful and that psychiatry is directly responsible for the major atrocities of our time such as WWI, the rise of Hitler and WWII, the Balkan wars, and September 11th.
+All of which is displayed in large-scale placards, infographics, and large screen plasma screens.

 A fascinating look into both the worst of psychiatry and an ideology that feels that "the worst" is just the tip of a conspiratorial iceberg.